COVID-19 Information for Graduate Students

 - Master’s and Professional Degree Completion

 Our research community is directed to immediately transition to work remotely whenever possible.
-Principal Investigators should suspend on-campus research to the greatest extent possible, immediately, and implement plans to operate remotely at least through April 7.
+Principal Investigators should suspend on-campus research to the greatest extent possible, immediately, and implement plans to operate remotely.
 Essential access, limited to sustaining research capability, such as animal care, servicing of critical instrumentation, and maintenance of germ lines, will be authorized by the Vice Chancellor for Research Office in coordination with Deans and Chairs.
 Exceptional access will be considered by a campus review process, which is currently being developed, modeled on the one at the University of California, San Francisco.

 Please visit the Vice Chancellor for Research website for specific information, answers to frequently asked questions, and more detailed guidance.